markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/domain-lifecycle/_index.md

-This section describes how you can start, stop, restart, and scale the domain's servers.
+Learn how you can start, stop, restart, and scale the domain's servers.